-Wapta Icefields is the perfect playground for backcountry skiers.
-It has gentle ski slopes, snowy mountain peaks and miles of open glacier for traversing.
+Wapta Traverse is a classic ski backcountry tour in the Canadian Rockies.
+With gentle ski slopes, snowy mountain peaks and miles of open glacier for traversing, Wapta Icefields is the perfect playground for backcountry skiers.
 Its location on the Continental Divide means there is plenty of snowfall to make any skier happy.

 This post is a collection of our many ski tours on the Wapta over the years.

-The most common entry to the Wapta is from Bow Lake which is situated on the Icefields Parkway (Hwy 93) between Lake Louise and Jasper.
+Some skiers will travel to Bow Hut on their first day, skipping the Peyto Hut section altogether.
+Bow Lake parking lot is situated on Icefields Parkway, between Lake Louise and Jasper.
 Usually by mid-December Bow Lake is frozen and it’s possible to ski across.
 While crossing the lake you get to stare at the incredible view of Bow Glacier, Mt.
 Thompson and the unmistakable St. Nicholas Peak.
-Sometimes the shifting lake ice makes a loud groaning sound.
+Sometimes the shifting ice on the lake makes a loud groaning sound.
 We know it’s safe, but it is very unsettling to be in the middle of the lake when it starts to make noise.

 We have also done this trip in November and have had to take the longer trail that goes around the lake.
 It makes for a pretty scene, but we’d rather be able to take the short-cut across the lake.

 One of the prettiest parts of this approach is going through Bow Canyon.
 The narrow canyon is bordered by rocky cliffs and gives only occasional glimpses of the mountains ahead.
 The route navigates around a partially open creek that runs through the canyon.